doriszh0/cse15l-lab-reports/Week-1-Lab-Report.md

 <br/>

-> You should see something similar to the screen below
+> You should see something similar to the screen below, where the command palette is at the top of the screen and the terminal is at the bottom.
 >
 <img width="960" alt="vscode-gitbash" src="https://user-images.githubusercontent.com/66851491/212463058-46d82a24-aff6-4e58-9581-043bf9b0b942.png">

 <br/>

-3) Go the terminal and click on the plus sign in the upper right corner.
+3) Go the terminal at the bottom of the screen and click on the plus sign in the upper right corner.
 This should open a drop down menu.
 Select Git Bash, and a new Git Bash terminal will be created.

 <br/>

-4) Type the following template into the Git Bash terminal: `$ ssh ____________@ieng6.ucsd.edu` where the blank spaces should be filled with your cse15L account username.
+4) Type the following template into the Git Bash terminal: `$ ssh ____________@ieng6.ucsd.edu`, where the blank spaces should be filled with your CSE15L account username.
 > Ex: `$ ssh cs15lwi23zzz@ieng6.ucsd.edu`

 > Note: You should see the that the terminal already has `$`, and you don't type it in yourself.